RenYuan-MC/Residence-Maven/README.md

 For maintenance purposes, this fork provides a converter for you to convert between Ant and Maven.
 You can use converter.bat or converter.sh to do the conversion.
+**Before compiling you need to make sure that this has been converted to Maven, otherwise you will get an empty jar file**

 # Residence